Government-of-Yukon-IT-Security/assemblyline-service-lacus/README.md

 It was developed as a Proof of Concept (POC) service module for GeekWeek 10.

 ## Architecture

 Lacus is deployed basically as per the official deployment script on the Lacus repo. `supervisord` is used to ensure all dependent services remain online as expected.

-[PyLacus](https://github.com/ail-project/PyLacus) is used to provide an easy upgrade path to
+[PyLacus](https://github.com/ail-project/PyLacus) is used to provide an easy upgrade path to any feature changes.

 ## TODO